10.3. Constructive Relationships

 Modeling With Library Classes

-In an often referenced 1976 Saturday Night Live sketch, Gilda Radner and Dan Aykroyd argue over "Shimmer."
+In an often referenced1 1976 Saturday Night Live sketch, Gilda Radner and Dan Aykroyd argue over "Shimmer."
 Is it a dessert topping or a floor wax?
 Chevy Chase settles the argument, explaining that it's both!
 (You can see how often people use the sketch to introduce concepts with a dual nature by Googling "dessert topping or floor wax.")
 We see the same conflict when we model problems using library or API classes, especially strings.

 1. A string modeled as a fundamental data type - class Person has an attribute of string type.